brianhuffman/game-notes/baba-is-you.md

 Make S-T-A-R-is-flag.
 Put "flag-G" on belt left of "fall".
 Put "belt-is" above "G".
 Put "H-O-S-T" below "G" with one block space.
 Push "belt" down to make flag-is-fall and belt-is-G-H-O-S-T.

 ### Extra 1.
 Meteor Strike

+Make belt-is-G-H-O-S and T-A-R-is-fall with one space gap.
+Push together to make belt-is-G-H-O-S-T and S-T-A-R-is-fall.
+Break baba-is-melt.
+Make baba-is-H-O-T and love-
+H-A-S-flag.
+Melt star and love.